 Mandatory work registrants who claim federal SNAP E&T exemptions at the employment planning meeting or after they begin participation in SNAP E&T are referred back to HHSC using Form H1817 so that HHSC can reconsider the SNAP recipient’s work registration status.
 In addition to sending a request for reconsideration, Boards must ensure that Workforce Solutions Office staff:

-records the reconsideration in TWIST under the Good Cause tab;
+records the reconsideration in WorkInTexas.com;

-enters in TWIST Counselor Notes the date Form H1817 was sent to HHSC and whether a copy of Form H1817 is on file at the Workforce Solutions Office; and
+enters in WorkInTexas.com the date Form H1817 was sent to HHSC and whether a copy of Form H1817 is on file at the Workforce Solutions Office; and

-closes the SNAP E&T Program Detail unless the individual enters full-time employment.
+closes the SNAP E&T application unless the individual enters full-time employment.

-If the individual enters full-time employment, the SNAP E&T Program Detail must remain open for the job retention period.
-If HHSC does not change the SNAP recipient’s work code from mandatory to exempt within 61 days of entering the reconsideration into TWIST, the SNAP recipient will recycle into the SNAP E&T outreach pool.
+If the individual enters full-time employment, the SNAP E&T application must remain open for the job retention period.
+If HHSC does not change the SNAP recipient’s work code from mandatory to exempt within 61 days of entering the reconsideration into WorkInTexas.com, the SNAP recipient will recycle into the SNAP E&T outreach pool.

-B-401.d: Outreach Recycle Period for SNAP E&T General Population (Mandatory Work Registrants)

-SNAP E&T General Population mandatory work registrants with Exit Reason Code 70 – Services Provided or Code 77 – Entered Employment will not recycle into the SNAP E&T outreach pool until one year after the exit date if:

-the SNAP E&T General Population mandatory work registrant’s SNAP case is not denied; and

-the SNAP E&T General Population mandatory work registrant’s Work Code has not changed from mandatory to exempt.

-B-401.e: Outreach Recycle Period for Mandatory Work Registrants in Full-Service Counties Where a Penalty Exists

-When Workforce Solutions Office staff initiates a sanction request in TWIST and sends it to HHSC, HHSC imposes a sanction and denies the individual’s SNAP benefits unless he or she claims good cause.
-If HHSC does not impose a sanction within 61 days, the individual recycles into the SNAP E&T outreach pool unless:

-HHSC denies the individual’s SNAP benefits for a reason other than noncooperation with SNAP E&T; or

-the individual’s Work Code changes from mandatory to exempt.

 B-402: Serving Volunteers

 The outreach function is not available for the following SNAP recipients: